 The millstone grit produces a tough, rather sombre landscape which is often waterlogged but is largely responsible for the formation of the famous waterfalls area of the Park.

-Follow this link to the Brecon Beacons National Park Authority website, where you can find more information about the Park.
+Follow this link to the Brecon Beacons National Park Authority website, where you can find more information about the work of the National Park Authority.
+If you wish to find out more tourism-related information you need to go to the Brecon Beacons Tourism website.

 The Central Beacons Skyline